|

 of originals and saw David's debut performance on the bass and Noel's

 on the electric guitar.
+The

 two spent the next couple of years working and travelling.
 They